karthic180/power-bi-dashboards/README.md

 **Business Insights**:

-* Identifying the high-growth platforms and regions.
+* Identifying high-growth platforms and regions
-* The impact of platform lifecycle stages on sales.
+* The impact of platform lifecycle stages on sales
-* Profitability of various game genres across regions.
+* Profitability of various game genres across regions

 **Business Questions Answered**: